 - Escalation clause pros and cons: can win you a home in competition, but be ready to address appraisal and financing if price escalates.

 - Inspections for older homes: go beyond general inspection if needed.
-Consider radon, lead-based paint for pre-1978 homes, chimney, sewer or septic, pest, foundation, and HVAC.
+Consider radon, sewer or septic, pest, WDI, and water test.

 - Flood risk diligence: FEMA maps are the baseline for insurance requirements, but local elevation and recent storm data matter.
 Ask about elevation certificates.